OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/smartnic-vrouter-juju-charms.rst

 -  contrail-openstack

-The following topics describe how to use Netronome SmartNIC vRouter with Tungsten Fabric and Juju charms.
+The following topics describe how to use Netronome SmartNIC vRouter with OpenSDN and Juju charms.

-Prepare to Install Tungsten Fabric by Using Juju Charms
+Prepare to Install OpenSDN by Using Juju Charms
 -----------------------------------------------------------

 Follow these steps to prepare for deployment: